Home » Education » Military Tuition Assistance (TA)

 How To Apply For Military Tuition Assistance

-Each branch of the military has its own applications, procedures, and expectations.
+Each military branch has its own applications, procedures, and expectations.
 You’ll need to apply via your base education office, your command support staff where applicable, or your branch of service’s online portal:

 Space Force tuition assistance programs are administered by the U.S. Air Force.
 To be eligible for military tuition assistance, the following requirements apply: